 Kion Coffee meets all of these standards, and then some.
 Certified organic and roasted for a rich, smooth taste: Our coffee tastes as good as it makes you feel.

-Learning how to brew coffee like a pro is meaningless if you don't start with high-quality, freshly ground coffee beans.
+Learning how to brew coffee like a pro is meaningless if you don't start with high-quality, fresh coffee beans.
 Once you've got your beans of choice, depending on your strength preference—bold and strong, or mild and light—add an appropriate amount of clean, purified water.
 For optimal freshness, be sure to grind only what you need and always store your coffee beans away from moisture, heat, direct sunlight, oxygen, and odors.